d-go/quick-settings-avatar/README.md

 Clicking on it, will open the User settings.

 ## Notes
-I have only tested it in laptop devices, mobile and desktop might present some visual issues, install it at your own risk.
+I have only tested it on laptop devices, mobile and desktop might present some visual issues, install it at your own risk.

 ## TODO